TrevorKap/Portfolio-Page/index.md

 ------
 <h3>Predicting Alcohol-Related Car Accidents with Logisitical Regression</h3>

+Ultimately, this investigation sheds light on the critical issue of drunk driving, a national problem claiming lives daily, as reported by the US Department of Transportation.
+By understanding the predictors associated with drunk driving accidents in Philadelphia, we gain valuable insights into the nature of these incidents and the potential outcomes linked to specific driver behaviors.

 * [Report](/projects/LogisticRegression.html)
 <img src="images/logisticdashboard.png?raw=true"/>

 ------
 <h3>Categorizing a City using a Cluster Analysis</h3>

+To further identify potential spatial autocorrelation in these indicators at the block group level, we will run a k-means cluster analysis to inform us on an optimal number of block group clusters within the city.

 * [Report](/projects/kmeansclusters.html)
 <img src="images/ClustersDashboard.png?raw=true"/>

 ------
 <h3>Ordinary Least Squares Regression on House Prices</h3>

+We analyze the correlation between select neighborhood socioeconomic variables and median house value in Philadelphia, Pennsylvania.

 * [Report](/projects/OLSRegression.html)
 <img src="images/homework1statspic.png?raw=true"/>